How to Learn French Fast: The Step-by-Step Guide For Your First Month

 Speaking is by far the best way to learn a language.

-I recommend that you schedule your first conversation to be with a French teacher rather than a conversation partner.
-There are tons of French teachers on italki.
+I recommend that you schedule your first conversation to be with a French teacher rather than find a conversation partner.
 Lessons do cost money, but the prices are generally very reasonable.
-Many teachers and tutors also offer free trial lessons.
+Tutors also offer free trial lessons on Preply.

 Why a teacher?
 Teachers will have experience of working with other language learners.
 When you’re a beginner, it’s important to have a teacher who’s supportive and patient.
 Teachers also know the best way to help you progress – pushing you hard enough to keep you learning, but not so hard that you feel overwhelmed.